Poudingue/Vanilla-Normals-Renewed-1.12/README.md

-# Vanilla-Normals
+# Vanilla-Normals-Renewed
-A shaders compatible minecraft texturepack, based on vanilla but with normals and specular highlights
+A shaders compatible minecraft texturepack, based on vanilla but with normals and specular highlights.
+This version (renewed) is made for PBR, but still a work in progress, so you may encounter some textures with strange behavior.

 ## Description